ayush51/tutorial/tutorial.md

 ###### What is a Surfly session?

-A Surfly session will allow you to share browsers, video chat and text chat with others.
-A session is started once a vistor to your website requests a session, either through clicking a button, entering a webpage, or by simply pressing CTRL+ENTER.
-The visitor will be queue'd until an agent joins the session.
-The visitor is in control, and is refered to as the leader of the session.
+A Surfly session allows you to share your browser with others.
+Typically, a vistor to your website will request a session and be queue'd until an agent joins them.
+The passive member of the session is referred to as the follower, and the active member is the leader.
+The leader will navigate the site, and the follower can help guide them through it.
+Initially the agent is the follower, and the website visitor is the leader, however you can choose to swap control during the session.

-The agent can see everything that the leader is doing, and can guide them through the website.
-Control between the leader and the agent can also be switched during the session, and it is possible to have multiple followers in one session.
+Communication within the session can be done via text or video chat, and followers may highlight areas they wish to draw attention to with the drawing functionality.
+You may also share documents and invite others to join your session by sharing the session url or sending an email.
+Each session has its own ID, which has been formatted to be easily communicated over the phone.

 ###### Taking a session